The new products from Colibri continue to roll out, as today the company announced that its Quasar desktop cutter has begun shipping.

 To keep the cutter secure during usage, the undercarriage is lined along the perimeter with a strong rubber gasket for non-slip stability while in use and to prevent damage to the desktop.
 In the center of the undercarriage is a twist cap to access the internal chamber for retrieving and disposing of the collected cigar clippings.

-The Quasar is offered in four four finishes: matte black, matte red, metallic chrome, and metallic gunmetal, each priced at $125.
+The Quasar is offered in four finishes: matte black, matte red, metallic chrome, and metallic gunmetal, each priced at $125.

 Image courtesy of Colibri.